Rich Nations Met $100 Bn Climate Finance Goal Two Years Late: OECD - UrduPoint

 Rich Nations Met $100 Bn Climate Finance Goal Two Years Late: OECD

-Wealthy countries met their target of providing $100 billion in annual climate aid to poorer countries for the first time in 2022 though two years later than promised, the OECD said Wednesday
+Wealthy countries met their target of providing $100 billion in annual climate aid to poorer nations for the first time in 2022, two years later than promised, the OECD said Wednesday

-Paris, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) Wealthy countries met their target of providing $100 billion in annual climate aid to poorer countries for the first time in 2022 though two years later than promised, the OECD said Wednesday.
+Paris, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) Wealthy countries met their target of providing $100 billion in annual climate aid to poorer nations for the first time in 2022, two years later than promised, the OECD said Wednesday.

 In 2009, developed nations promised to raise $100 billion a year by 2020 to help low-income countries invest in clean energy and cope with the worsening impacts of climate change.